 The newspaper VG has been in contact with the royal family regarding a rape that allegedly took place in or near the Crown Prince and Crown Princess's residence.
 They declined to answer the newspaper's questions or comment on whether Haakon and Mette-Marit were at home at the time.

-After the day's proceedings concluded, Høiby's defense lawyers Ellen Holager Andenæs and Petar Sekulic told the assembled press that their client is experiencing the situation as "difficult" and that he is "clearly affected."
+After the proceedings concluded for the day, Høiby's defense lawyers Ellen Holager Andenæs and Petar Sekulic told the assembled press that their client experienced the situation as "difficult" and that he was "clearly affected."

 Marius will testify

-Petar Sekulic also says that they are considering appealing the four-week detention of Marius Borg Høiby, who was arrested by police on Sunday and is charged with assault, threats with a knife and violation of a restraining order.
+Petar Sekulic also said they were considering appealing the four-week detention of Marius Borg Høiby.
 On Monday evening, Høiby was in hospital, where he was reportedly examined by doctors.

-Tomorrow, the Skaugum woman's testimony will continue and Marius Borg Høiby will also give his account of the events.
+The next day, the Skaugum woman's testimony was to continue and Marius Borg Høiby was also due to give his account of the events.